RobinLWilson/deep-learning-challenge/README.md

   **CLASSIFICATION: organized into 4 groups**
   INCOME_AMT: organized into 8 groups
   SPECIAL_CONSIDERATIONS: organized into 2 groups
-**Variables removed: USE_CASE**
-Neurons & Layers Selected:
+Variables removed: EIN, NAME, **USE_CASE**
+**Layers, Neurons, and Activation Functions Selected:**
-  Hidden Layer 1: 100
+  Hidden Layer 1: 100, **Sigmoid**
-  Hidden Layer 2: 50
+  Hidden Layer 2: 50, **Sigmoid**
-  Hidden Layer 3: 20
+  Hidden Layer 3: 20, **Sigmoid**
-  Output Layer: 1
+  Output Layer: 1, **Sigmoid**
-Activation Functions Selected: Sigmoid

-What variable(s) are the target(s) for your model?
-What variable(s) are the features for your model?
-What variable(s) should be removed from the input data because they are neither targets nor features?
-Compiling, Training, and Evaluating the Model

-How many neurons, layers, and activation functions did you select for your neural network model, and why?
-Were you able to achieve the target model performance?
-What steps did you take in your attempts to increase model performance?
-Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+Target Model Performance Achieved?
+No

+I was not able to increase model performance in any of the 3 optimatizations- the basis model remains the most accurate model.

+In future models it might be worthy to look at AFFILATION and USE_CASE as those factors might influence the outcome more dramatically because Corporate Sponsorship and the purpose of the charity might have greater influence on the outcomes.